digime/digime-sdk-nodejs/guides/push-data-overview.md

 <br>

-Use this guide to write data to your user's library in digi.me.
+Use this guide to push data to your user's library in digi.me.

+Push to provider type is currently only supported for Medmij and is a bit different approach on how this data is pushed.
+We will explain this below.

 In order to access the digi.me platform, you need to obtain an application ID, a contract for writing data and its private key.

 Please check out [Getting Started](./start.html) for more details.

 ## 1. Onboarding and Authorization
-Before we can write data to user, we need go through the authorization flow and obtain a user access token.
+Before we can push data to user, we need go through the authorization flow and obtain a user access token.

 *If you already have an user access token for this user for another contract, you will still need to go through this process.
 Make sure to include any user access tokens you already have so we can link to the same library.*